Western Athletic Conference

 1983? - 1990 1991 1992 - 1994

-This may be a complete set of historical helmet designs for Utah State for the period covered by this web site (1960 to present); if you know of any other designs used by the team during this time, please let me know about them.
+The above are the complete set of historical helmet designs for Utah State for the period covered by this web site (1960 to present), to the best of my knowledge.